 Energy Saving Trust

-Energy Saving Trust have are an online resource site that gives practical tips on how to save energy and reduce bills at home.
+Energy Saving Trust have an online resource site that gives practical tips on how to save energy and reduce bills at home.
 This can include draught proofing, reducing heat home loss and guides to smart meters.

-Help with the costs of day to day activities
+Help with the costs of day-to-day activities

 As a Carer, you may be entitled to discounts or free entry on a range of products, days out and short breaks.
-Please see factsheet for more information
+Please see factsheet for more information.

 Help with Council Tax

 If you are on a low income or the person with care needs lives with certain conditions, you may be entitled to council tax reduction.
-You have to apply to your local council as one has their own eligibility.
-To find your local council please search here For more information on help with council tax, please see the Carers UK factsheet
+You have to apply to your local council as each one has their own eligibility.
+To find your local council please search here For more information on help with council tax, please see the Carers UK factsheet.

 Managing someone else’s money